-Thomalla is Professor of Music Composition at Northwestern University, where he founded and directs the Institute for New Music.
-He studied at the Frankfurt Musikhochschule and received his doctoral degree in composition from Stanford University, where he was a fellow at the Stanford Humanities Center.
-He has taught at June in Buffalo and the Freiburg Matrix Academy.
+Thomalla is Professor of Music Composition at Northwestern University in Chicago, where he founded and directs the Institute for New Music.
+He studied at the Frankfurt Musikhochschule and received his doctoral degree in composition from Stanford University.
+From 1999-2002 he held the position of Assistant Dramaturge and Musical Advisor at the Stuttgart Opera.

-Thomalla has been awarded numerous awards and fellowships, including the Kranichsteiner Musikpreis, the Composer Prize of the Ernst von Siemens Musikstiftung, the Christoph-Delz Prize, a Fromm Commission, and a Guggenheim Fellowship.
+Thomalla has been awarded numerous awards and fellowships, including the Kranichsteiner Musikpreis, the Composer Prize of the Ernst von Siemens Musikstiftung, and a Guggenheim Fellowship.
 During the academic year 2014/15 he was a fellow at the Wissenschaftskolleg zu Berlin.
 He is the co-founder and co-director of the Chicago based record label Sideband Records.